ukthapa/doc-poc/content/docs/guides/tickets.md

 1. **Title** - Enter the title of the ticket in the text box.
 2. **Accounts Number** - Search and select the account number for whom the ticket is being created.
 3. **Product Name** - Search and select the product name against which the ticket is being created.
-4. **Catefory** - Click the drop-down to select the category of the ticket.
+4. **Category** - Click the drop-down to select the category of the ticket.
 5. **Status** - Click the drop-down to select the status of the ticket.
 6. **Priority** - Click the drop-down to select the priority of the ticket.
 7. **Severity** - Click the drop-down to select the severity of the ticket.